kuznetsov-radio/gxmodelfitting/README.md

 pro MultiScanAB, RefDir, ModelFileName, EBTELfileName, LibFileName, OutDir, alist, blist, xc, yc, dx, dy, Nx, Ny [, RefFiles=RefFiles, Q0start=Q0start, threshold=threshold, metric=metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, noMultiFreq=noMultiFreq, DEM=DEM, DDM=DDM, Qstep=Qstep, xy_shift=xy_shift, loud=loud]

 Input parameters:<br/>
-RefDir - the directory where the observed radio maps are stored.
+RefDir - the directory where the observed radio maps/profiles are stored.
 If the parameter RefFiles is omitted, the program loads all \*.sav files in the RefDir directory.
 Otherwise, the program loads the file(s) specified by RefDir+RefFiles.
-Each .sav file should contain a 'ref' map object with three maps:<br/>
+For general 2D radio maps, each .sav file should contain a 'ref' map object with three maps:<br/>
-I_obs=ref.getmap(0) - the observed radio map, with the tags I_obs.freq specifying the emission frequency in GHz, and I_obs.id specifying the map title,<br/>
+I_obs=ref.getmap(0) - the observed radio map (in terms of brightness temperature in K), with the tags I_obs.freq specifying the emission frequency in GHz, and I_obs.id specifying the map title,<br/>
 sigma=ref.getmap(1) - the corresponding instrumental noise (with the same dimensions as I_obs),<br/>
 beam =ref.getmap(2) - the instrument beam (point-spread function), with the tags beam.a_beam and beam.b_beam specifying the beam half-widths at 1/e level in two ortogonal directions, in arcseconds.<br/>
 Other required tags of these maps are standard for the SSW map structure.<br/>
+For 1D intensity profiles observed by RATAN-600, each .sav file should contain two fields:<br/>
+instrument='RATAN' - the label to identify the data format,<br/>
+ref={flux, x, freq, time, rot} - the structure specifying the data, i.e.,<br/> flux - the intensity profile, 1D array, in units of sfu/arcsec,<br/> x - the corresponding coordinates, 1D array, in arcsec,<br/>
+freq - the emission frequency, in GHz,<br/>
+time - the observation time, string (the same as in SSW map structures),<br/>
+rot - the RATAN positional angle, in degrees.<br/>
+Note that 1D profiles and 2D maps cannot be mixed together.<br/>
 ModelFileName - name of the .sav file that contains the GX Simulator model.<br/>
 EBTELfileName - name of the .sav file that contains the EBTEL table.<br/>
 LibFileName - name of the appropriate executable library that computes the radio emission (see https://github.com/kuznetsov-radio/gximagecomputing).<br/>